vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "❌ VERIFIED ISSUE: The onboarding flow UI works correctly and the backend API endpoints for user creation, session creation, and user retrieval are functioning properly.
 However, the application gets stuck after completing the onboarding process and doesn't transition to the main chat interface.
 The issue is likely with the state management in the App.js or UserOnboarding.js component.
 The transition from onboarding to main interface depends on state.user being set and appReady being true, but this transition is not happening correctly."
+      - working: false
+        agent: "testing"
+        comment: "❌ ROOT CAUSE IDENTIFIED: After thorough code review, I found the issue in App.js.
+In the AppContent component, there's a conditional check for when the user exists and the app is ready (if (state.user && appReady)), but it only logs a message and doesn't actually return any UI component.
+The code then continues to execute and might end up showing the loading state or the main application layout regardless of whether the user exists or not.
+The fix would be to add a return statement in this condition to render the main app UI when the user exists and the app is ready."

   - task: "ChatGPT-Style Interface"
     implemented: true